 It might seem quite steep but trust me, it is really doable!!!

-Located almost at the middle of the Sea to Sky Highway, the Tantalus Range lookout will allow you to enjoy some magnificent views of the 3 snowy capped mountains to the West: Mount Tantalus, Pelion Mountain and Serratus Mountain.
+Located almost at the middle of the Sea to Sky Highway just a few KM after Squamish, the Tantalus Range lookout will allow you to enjoy some magnificent views of the 3 snowy capped mountains to the West: Mount Tantalus, Pelion Mountain and Serratus Mountain.

 The Tantalus Range Lookout has some chairs and a table making it a perfect picnic spot.
 Most people usually spend just 5 minutes here to take a photo and leave so you can usually have it all for yourself my friends!